 Members of the faculty expect that students complete work honestly and act toward them in ways consistent with that expectation.
 Each faculty member will do whatever is necessary, in his/her own opinion, to ensure the integrity of our shared academic enterprise.

 Particular faculty responsibilities beyond those already articulated include:

-11.6.10.
-To keep University-sanctioned tutors (in the academic success center and elsewhere) apprised of the nature of outside-of-class assignments and how the honor code is to operate relative to such assignments, so that tutors are comfortable knowing the bounds of what they are permitted (and not permitted) to do.
+To keep University-sanctioned tutors (in the office of student success and elsewhere) apprised of the nature of outside-of-class assignments and how the honor code is to operate relative to such assignments, so that tutors are comfortable knowing the bounds of what they are permitted (and not permitted) to do.
 A written record of these transactions is strongly encouraged.